OmniAD: Detect and Understand Industrial Anomaly via Multimodal Reasoning: Method

-\textbf{Data preparation. } To train OmniAD for unified detection and understanding capabilities, we need to construct a multimodal training dataset.
-For the SFT training stage, dense annotated text is required for reasoning and answering.
-Unlike fields such as mathematics or science, where abundant high-quality reasoning data is available for training, collecting analysis data for anomaly processing is challenging due to the need for relevant information and specialized skills.
-To address this, we implement a data generation pipeline for high-quality visual question answering (VQA) following MMAD~\cite{jiang2024mmad}.
-We select one example per category from several industrial anomaly detection datasets~\cite{yang20253cad, zhang2023industrial, arodi2024cableinspect, yang2024defect, huang2020surface, wang2024real}.
-Following the approach in ~\cite{chao2025anomalyr1}, we add one example per category from MMAD to avoid domain gaps between datasets.
-For the GRPO training stage, reasoning annotations are not necessary, so we also use one example per category from MMAD.
-In total, there are 1.6K images with 6.4k QA pairs for SFT and 293 images with 1.1k QA pairs for GRPO.
-To enable more flexible inference, we extend our method to the one-shot setting by modifying the question with the prefix \verb'<image> This is an image of a normal object.', where \verb'<image>' refers to a randomly selected normal image from the same category as the query image.
+To train OmniAD for unified detection and understanding, we construct a multimodal dataset tailored to both stages.
+SFT requires dense supervision for reasoning and final answers, but such data is scarce in industrial anomaly analysis because annotation demands domain knowledge.
+We therefore build a data curation pipeline for high-quality VQA, as illustrated in Figure~\ref{fig:data_process}.
+We sample one example per category from several industrial anomaly datasets~\cite{yang20253cad, zhang2023industrial, arodi2024cableinspect, yang2024defect, huang2020surface, wang2024real}, and follow~\cite{chao2025anomalyr1} to improve cross-dataset coverage and reduce domain gaps.
+For GRPO, dense reasoning annotations are unnecessary, so we reuse the same data sources with answer-level supervision and verifiable localization targets.
+The final training set contains 1.6K images with 6.4K QA pairs for SFT and 293 images with 1.1K QA pairs for GRPO.
+For one-shot inference, we prepend the prompt with \verb'<image> This is an image of a normal object.', where \verb'<image>' denotes a randomly selected normal reference image from the same category as the query.